How to purchase a commercial property using a self-managed super fund

 - Rent.
 The SMSF auditor will require evidence that the rent you are paying is at a market rate, so do your research and check what similar properties have been leasing for.
 A rental amount of $1 per annum might lower your business overheads but it won’t sit well with the ATO;

 - Lease term.
 Be realistic and consider any changes that could occur.
-Signing a shorter term lease (3-5 years) with two or three further options gives you flexibility should anything change within your business; and
+Signing a shorter term lease (three to five years) with two or three further options gives you flexibility should anything change within your business; and

 Purchasing a commercial property through your SMSF can have benefits for yourself and your business, but like any major business decision, it requires research, professional advice and careful consideration.
 Discuss your options with your accountant and property specialist to determine what works best for you and your business.